swissbuechi/swissbuechi.github.io/_posts/2021-11-09-welcome-to-my-techblog.markdown

 The next big step was my iPod touch which I got from my godfather at the age of twelve.
 Very quickly I realised that I need my fathers credit card to be able to download all the apps everyone was talking about.
 Thank god my father never even spent a single penny for me in the app store.
 I needed a solution.
-"Jailbreak" what even is this?
-I and a childhood friend of mine dug out my dusty old linux machine and started trying to "jailbreak" our iPods till we finally got the magic app called "cydia" on out home screens.
+"jailbreak" what even is this?
+I and a childhood friend of mine dug out my dusty old linux machine and started trying to "jailbreak" our iPods till we finally got the magic app called "cydia" to show up on our iOS 4 home screens.

 ## Current jobs